 The Company operates two manufacturing facilities.
 The primary manufacturing operations are conducted in a 44,000 square foot manufacturing plant on approximately 22 acres of land in Midland, Virginia, of which the Company owns approximately 19 acres and three acres are leased from Rodney I. Smith, the Company's President, at an annual rental rate of \$24,000.
 The manufacturing facility houses two concrete mixers and one concrete blender.
-The plant also includes two environmentally controlled casting areas, two batch plants, a form fabrication shop, a welding and metal fabrication facility, a carpentry shop, and a quality control center.
+The plant also includes two environmentally controlled casting areas, two batch plants, a form fabrication shop, a welding and metal fabrication facility, a carpentry shop, a quality control center and a recently enlarged steel reinforcing fabrication area of approximately 8,000 square feet.
 The Company's Midland facility also includes a large storage yard for inventory and stored materials.